 Annual Research Forum

-The 2013 Research Forum's oral sessions and poster sessions (see sidebar) offer a useful guide to the variety of research currently taking place at the College and the faculty members who are leading those efforts.
+A look at the list of oral sessions and poster sessions offers a useful guide to the variety of research currently taking place at the College and the faculty members who are leading those efforts.